immuni-app/immuni-app-android/README.md

 ```

 From Android Studio, select *Import Project*, then select the root folder of the cloned repository.
+Depending on your OS, wait for indexing.
+The project will be automatically builded and ready to be executed.
-Click *Make Project* to build the app and download all the required dependencies.
+Otwherise, click *Make Project* to build the app and download all the required dependencies.
-Click *Run app* to install the app on your device or emulator.
+After that, click *Run app* to install the app on your device or emulator.

 ## Using the Gradle Wrapper command line tool